resumejob/blog/content/posts/Proportional Pricing Model.md

 Usually, customers subscribe to the service because of a certain episode, and they will cancel their subscription after watching it (the first-month cancellation rate of streaming media platform is higher than 40%).
 Therefore, streaming media platforms need to continuously spend money on producing new content or purchasing copyrights, which would bring a lot of costs.

 #### Customer is not happy
-I hate monthly subscription.
-Even though the monthly subscription price is cheaper than one cup of coffee.
 Some platforms want customers to automatically renew so they try different ways to prevent users from canceling, like bad UI, complicated steps, etc. Moreover, no customer feels they could take advantage of the same price.

-1. Customers who watch less will regret that they have spent too much on subscription fees.
+1. Customers who watch less (like me) will regret that they have spent too much on subscription fees.
+I hate monthly subscription, even though the monthly subscription price is cheaper than one cup of coffee.
 2. Customer who watches more will not satisfy as well for the following two reasons: 1) Because there are a huge amount of videos, it’s difficult to measure how many videos you need to watch to get the fee back.
 2) Mostly, watching videos is just a kind of entertainment.
 People may feel guilty if they spend too much time on it every month, and it leads to subscription cancellation.

 ### How to fix it